Alex-Mak-MCW/Deposit_Subcriptions_Predictions_Project/README.md

 ## 2. Project Objective
 1. The significant factors influencing a potential client's decision to subscribe to a term deposit
 2. The predictive accuracy of our classifier models in forecasting subscription outcomes
-3. The predictive performance impact of utilizng bagging and bossting techniques on tree-based machine-learning models
+3. The predictive performance impact of utilizing bagging and boosting techniques on tree-based machine-learning models

 ## 3. Project Structure